DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-11-11-updating-the-service-to-improve-accessibility.md

 ---
 title: Updating the service to improve accessibility
-description: We have made some changes to the service, which aren’t visually apparent but improve accessibility
+description: We have made some changes to the service, which are not visually apparent but improve accessibility
 date: 2022-11-11
 tags:
   - accessibility